Maui’s Best Shows: Insider Recommendations

 The Maui Arts and Cultural Center

-This is THE performing arts complex on Maui, hosting a wide range of quality performances, events, and exhibitions ranging from world-famous celebrities and musicians to symphonies and ballet to local Hawaiian cultural programs and festivals.
+This is THE performing arts complex on Maui, hosting a wide range of quality performances, events, and exhibitions ranging from world-famous celebrities and musicians to symphonies and ballet to local Hawaiian cultural programs and food festivals.
 The MACC is the heart of entertainment and the arts on Maui, hosting many of Maui’s best shows.
 Well in advance of your arrival, I recommend you check the MACC’s schedule for events and performances that might be taking place while you’re here.
 You might catch a one-time Maui performance by your favorite rock, pop or country music star, a hula competition, a movie under the stars, a beer fest, a locally-produced Broadway play, or a ukulele jamboree.
 All this and more are possible at the MACC!
 Located in Kahului (Central Maui)

 Napili Kai Foundation Keiki Hula Show